sweenzor/quip-api/samples/baqup/README.md

 * Images in documents
 * Contacts

-You may run into rate limiting issues depending on the size of your account.
+~~You may run into rate limiting issues depending on the size of your account.~~ Added sleep to fix

 Resuming of interrupted backups is currently not supported.

+## Export to markdown

+- [x] Flag to not export messages
+- [x] Export Shared directories, not Starred ones
+- [ ] Created/Modified info